 Look for Ophiuchus above the bright ruddy star Antares, the brightest in the constellation Scorpius the Scorpion.
 (Incidentally, in 2015, you’ll also see the golden planet Saturn in the vicinity of Antares.)
 Ophiuchus’ brightest star – called Rasalhague – highlights the head of Ophiuchus and is nowhere as bright as Antares or Saturn.
 Ophiuchus will continue to be visible in the south to southwest sky (above Antares) on August and September evenings.

 On sky maps, Ophiuchus the Serpent Bearer is depicted as holding Serpens the Serpent, which is considered a separate constellation.
 According to ancient Greek star lore, Ophiuchus is Asclepius, the physician who concocted a healing potion from the Serpent’s venom, mixing it with the Gorgon’s blood and an unknown herb.
 This potion gave humans access to immortality, until the god of the underworld appealed to Zeus to reconsider the ramifications of the death of death.

 Even today, the Staff of Asclepius – the symbol of the World Heath Organization – pays tribute to the constellation Ophiuchus the Serpent Bearer.
-Will you see faint Ophichus, the overlooked zodiacal constellation, in the moonlit sky tonight?
+Will you see faint Ophichus, the overlooked zodiacal constellation, tonight?